pacrob/dynamic-customer-demo/SUPPORTING_DOCS.md

 ### Try it live

-Check out our [demo app](https://demo.dynamic.xyz/)  to see Dynamic in action — connect with email, social, or wallet, play with a multitude of layout options, and explore multi-chain support.
+Check out our [demo app](https://demo.dynamic.xyz/)to see Dynamic in action — connect with email, social, or wallet, play with a multitude of layout options, and explore multi-chain support.

 ### Go deeper